 What Does it Cover?

 The most important thing to know about your policy is what it covers.
 Ask; and listen.
 Don’t just ask to ask; ask to listen.
 You do need to know this information.
-For example, it would be helpful to know that your policy covers a lawsuit if your dog bites someone, or if your policy does not cover a dog at all if it belongs to a certain breed.
+For example, it would be helpful to know that your policy covers foundation repair or garage door spring maintenance and repair.
+Then there are larger upgrades in regards to the garage that one should take a look at as well, such as a full garage door install for example.

 Do I Need That?